-The Minimum Capital Requirement (MCR) for the club is \$15.1m (2018: \$16.9m).
+The Minimum Capital Requirement (MCR) for Standard UK is \$11.9m (2019: \$15.1m).
 The input parameters to the MCR are the net best estimate technical provision and the net written premium.
-The net best estimate technical provision data input for the club is \$nil, being the minimum amount accepted by the calculation, as the club has a negative net best estimate technical provision (due to the inclusion of premium receivable from members within the claims provision).
-The net written premiums consist of premiums due to the club during the reporting period irrespective of whether the premiums relate in whole or in part to insurance cover provided in prior or future periods.
+The net best estimate technical provision is discussed in further detail in section D.2.
+The net written premiums consist of premiums due to Standard UK during the reporting period irrespective of whether the premiums relate in whole or in part to insurance cover provided in prior or future periods.